Matt Kemp: 2014

-San Diego Padres
+San Diego Padres (2015–2016)

 On December 11, 2014, he was traded to the San Diego Padres along with Tim Federowicz and $32 million in cash for Joe Wieland, Yasmani Grandal, and Zach Eflin.
 The trade was not finalized until December 18 due to the Padres expressing some concerns over a physical which revealed Kemp had severe arthritis in both hips.
 The Padres attempted to renegotiate the deal after the physical but the Dodgers refused, and the deal was consummated as originally conceived.

 Kemp played his first game with the Padres during opening day on April 6, 2015, against his old team, the Dodgers.
-During that game, Kemp drove in the only 3 runs for the Padres, as the team lost to the Dodgers 6-3.
+During that game, Kemp drove in all three runs for the Padres, as the team lost to the Dodgers 6-3.

 On August 14, 2015, on the road against the Colorado Rockies, Kemp became the first player in the Padres' 7,444-game history to hit for the cycle.
-In the first inning, he hit a 2-run home run to center, followed by a single and a double.
-He finished with a triple to center field in the top of the 9th inning, scoring Yangervis Solarte from first.
+In the first inning, he hit a two-run home run to center, followed by a single and a double.
+Kemp finished with a triple to center field in the top of the ninth inning, scoring Yangervis Solarte from first.
 He finished the night 4-for-5.
 In the 2015 season, he led NL outfielders in errors, with eight.

-In 2016 for the Padres, he batted .262/.285/.489.
+In 2016 for the Padres, Kemp batted .262/.285/.489.

-Atlanta Braves
+Atlanta Braves (2016–2017)

 On July 30, 2016, the Padres traded Kemp with cash considerations to the Atlanta Braves in exchange for Héctor Olivera.
 The Braves moved Kemp to left field, a position he had started playing with the Dodgers in 2014.
 On September 16, in a game against the Washington Nationals, Kemp hit a double for the 1,500th hit of his career.

 On April 11, 2017, Kemp was placed on the 10-day disabled list due to left hamstring tightness.
 On April 29, Kemp became the first Brave to have a three home run game since Mark Teixeira in 2008.

 For the 2017 season, he batted .276/.318/.463, while leading the NL in double plays grounded into (with 25), and hitting 19 home runs but, for the first time in his major league career, not stealing any bases.

-Los Angeles Dodgers (second stint)
+Second stint with the Dodgers (2018)

 On December 16, 2017, the Braves traded Kemp to the Los Angeles Dodgers for Adrián González, Scott Kazmir, Brandon McCarthy, Charlie Culberson and cash considerations.